roman-milk/roman-milk.github.io/vanessas-dissonance.md

  Surprisingly, her anxiety of being called a whore was mixed with another feeling this time.
 She felt some strange gratitude.
 They were taking notice of her again!

  Somehow, these feelings started running wild inside Vanessa.
 She still wanted to get out of the country club as fast as possible.
 She felt like she couldn't stand the gnawing nervousness any longer.
 But she also had to win back their attention!
 She needed to prove what a great reliable slut she was.
-Report_Story #2